Werewolf: Americas and Caribbean

-The Naskapis believed that the caribou afterlife is guarded by giant wolves which kill careless hunters venturing too near.
+The Naskapis believed that the caribou afterlife is guarded by giant wolves that kill careless hunters venturing too near.
 The Navajo people feared witches in wolf's clothing called "Mai-cob".

 Woodward thought that these beliefs were due to the Norse colonization of the Americas.

+When the European colonization of the Americas occurred, the pioneers brought their own werewolf folklore with them and were later influenced by the lore of their neighbouring colonies and those of the Natives.
+Belief in the loup-garou present in Canada, the Upper and Lower Peninsulas of Michigan, and upstate New York originates from French folklore influenced by Native American stories on the Wendigo.

+In Mexico, there is a belief in a creature called the nagual.